Qafoo/QualityAnalyzer/README.rst

 Generating The Bundle Files
 ---------------------------

-The follwing task ensures the bundle files are generated, compressed and comitted::
+The following task ensures the bundle files are generated, compressed and comitted::

     ant deploy